 Gain Trust By Answering Questions about your Website

-Basically, the entire premise is this.
-When you answer questions that your prospects, your clients, ask and you answer them in a public forum, a video, a blog post, and sometimes you even tackle the hard questions, pricing questions, questions where you compare and rate competitors’ products, all of that stuff.
-When you create that kind of content, then you’re able to just break right through the noise that is everyone else and everything else in your niche, in your space, and you’re able to establish trust with the prospect, with the buyer.
+The entire premise is this.
+When you answer questions that your prospects, your clients, ask, and you answer them in a public forum, a video, a blog post, and sometimes you even tackle the hard questions, pricing questions, questions where you compare and rate competitors' products, all of that stuff.
+When you create that kind of content, you can break through the noise of everyone else and everything else in your niche, in your space, and establish trust with the prospect and the buyer.

 Trust In Your website

-The interesting thing, and I’ve been doing marketing forever.
+The exciting thing is that I've been doing marketing forever.
 I used to do this with affiliate marketing.
-When we promote affiliate products way back in the day, when we promoted Video Boss and Total Product Blueprint and all of Ryan Deiss’ stuff, Mobile Local Fusion and Let’s Get Social and all of those big barn burner products way back in the day, when I used to do a lot of SEO, I answered these questions.
-These questions were things that … It was just routine when you’re talking about a product.
-When you’re talking about a space or a niche or a category or whatever, then you’re creating these reviews.
-You’re creating reviews, talking about, and doing versus and comparisons, talking about price.
-You’re doing all of these things.
+When we promoted affiliate products way back in the day, when we enabled Video Boss and Total Product Blueprint and all of Ryan Deiss' stuff, Mobile Local Fusion and Let's Get Social and all of those big barn burner products way back in the day, when I used to do a lot of SEO, I answered these questions.
+These questions were things that were routine when discussing a product.
+You're creating these reviews when you're talking about a space, niche, category, or whatever.
+You're doing reviews, talking about, and doing versus and comparisons, talking about price.
+You're doing all of these things.
 I had this interesting …

 Three Categories of Buyers